vancluever/terraform-provider-acme/website/docs/r/certificate.html.markdown

   `certificate_request_pem` was used, this will be blank.
 * `certificate_pem` - The certificate in PEM format.
 * `issuer_pem` - The intermediate certificate of the issuer.
-* `certificate_p12` - The certificate, intermediate, and any private key archived as a PFX file (PKCS12 format, generally used by Microsoft products).
+* `certificate_p12` - The certificate, intermediate, and the private key archived as a PFX file (PKCS12 format, generally used by Microsoft products).
   The data is base64 encoded and has no password.
+This field is empty if creating a certificate from a CSR.